jean-mb/sumo-robot/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Hope this repository will be useful.
-Have fun!
----
 # Sumo Robot
 > Arduino Robot programmed to fight sumo in a white painted arena limited with black lines
 ## The eletronic circuit is attached as "robot.png"